draeger-lab/refinegems/docs/source/index.rst

    Third-party databases and tools <licenses-citations>
    Content of refineGEMs <api>
    Help and FAQ <help>
-   Logo license and brand usage <brand>
+   Logo licence and brand usage <brand>
    Notes for developers <development>

 .. footbibliography::